 Working Balances are a very important source of finance.
 Recent years have seen some relaxation in the controls on the spending of local authorities but the availability of balances increases the flexibility the Council has in financing future service costs to meet policy objectives.
-To provide for contingencies, the Council also recognises the importance of not allowing these balances to fall below prescribed levels and during 2013/14 the prescribed minimum levels were as follows:-
+To provide for contingencies, the Council also recognises the importance of not allowing these balances to fall below prescribed levels and during 2014/15 the prescribed minimum levels as agreed in Section 5 of the Medium Term Financial Plan were as follows:-

 £000's

+General Fund Revenue Account 2,000

-2,000 1,000
+Housing Revenue Account 1,000

 3,000